marneymallory/4-8/readme.md

 ### Description:
-This is a website is designed to showcase looping.
-It will a take number from a user and returns a different statement based on the number.
-Numbers that contain a 1 will replace all digits with "Beep!"
+This is a website is designed to showcase Object Oriented Javascript.
+The user will be able to order a pizza by choosing a selection of toppings and size, then will be able to see the price of their pizza.
-Numbers that contain a 2 will replace all digits with "Boop!"
-Numbers that contain a 3 all digits will be replaced with "Won't you be my neighbor?"

 ### Setup/Installation Requirements:
 Software Requirements: Internet browser